Homemade Fudge Brownies

 USE A METAL PAN

 Another key to a good brownie with chewy edges is using a metal pan vs a glass pan.
-Glass tends to bake things faster, so you won’t wind up with the same gooey brownies using a glass pan.
+Glass tends to bake things faster, so you won’t wind up with the same gooey texture using a glass pan.

 If all you have is glass, reduce the oven temperature by 25º and bake for the same amount of time.

-You have to have these Fudgy Brownies
+You Have to have these Brownies From Scratch

 Over the years, I have had so many readers tell me that this recipe was the first one they’ve ever tried from scratch and they are now believers.